Mourning Doves Nesting in Fairyland

 I thought my husband was playing a trick and so I tossed all the branches off the geodes and onto the ground.

-I got up and took a look and sure enough, the doves were there.
+I got up and looked; sure enough, the doves were there.

 They had already replaced the branches I had thrown away and you could start to see the formation of a nest.